matplotlib/matplotlib/doc/devel/gitwash/patching.rst

 Fork the `Matplotlib`_ repository on github |emdash| :ref:`forking`.
 Then::

-   # checkout and refresh master branch from main repo
+   # checkout and refresh main branch from main repo
-   git checkout master
+   git checkout main
-   git pull origin master
+   git pull origin main
    # rename pointer to main repository to 'upstream'
    git remote rename origin upstream
    # point your repo to default read / write to your fork on github